sverweij/tree-sitter-mscgen/README.md

 Grammar for MscGen and Xù - two DSL's for describing sequence charts.

-## :rotating_light: WORK IN PROGRESS :rotating_light:

-Just pushed this to GH as a backup - if you'd like to use it (really??) be patient for a few days a first version should be done in a few days (writing this on 2018-11-26), given the time it took me to write a similar tree-sitter for state-machine-cat.

 ### Language sources
 - Michael McTernan's [MscGen](http://www.mcternan.me.uk/mscgen/) website
 - _parsing expression gramar for MscGen_ in the [mscgenjs repo](https://github.com/mscgenjs/mscgenjs-core/blob/develop/src/parse/peg/mscgenparser.pegjs)